 In many cases, breast reconstruction can be started or is done at the time of mastectomy.
 This is called immediate reconstruction.
-This form of reconstruction is done in all women having prophylactic mastectomy to prevent breast cancer.
-This will involve placement of an implant or tissue expander after the mastectomy or transfer of some of your own tissue to the breast.
+This form of reconstruction is done in all women having a prophylactic mastectomy to prevent breast cancer.
+This will involve the placement of an implant or tissue expander after the mastectomy or transfer of some of your own tissue to the breast.
 It also requires coordination between the general surgeon and the reconstructive surgeon.
 The instances in which reconstruction cannot be done at the time of mastectomy often relate to the need for chemotherapy and/or radiation therapy after mastectomy.
 There are many benefits to immediate reconstruction and include:

 - Possibly fewer surgeries and lower cost